What is Tartary Buckwheat?

 What is the Angelica Mill?

 A small family farm in the Appalachian foothills of Western New York, we’re America’s only grower/processor of Tartary buckwheat.
-We plant the seed and seal the bag.
+We plant the seed and sew up the bag.
 After years testing heritage varieties (from Maine, West Virginia, and Maryland), assembling field and processing equipment, and mastering their operation, we invite you to try our stone-ground Tartary buckwheat.
-We sell pale and dark flour, both in 36 oz. bags, and grits (which include the bran and germ) in a 32 oz. bag.
+We sell pale flour (in 36 oz. bags) and bran (in 32 oz. bags).
 We farm without synthetic pesticides or non-organic nitrogen fertilizers.
-Contact us from this website, or visit “Angelica Mill” on Facebook.
+Get in touch with us from the “Contact” page on this website, or visit the “Angelica Mill” on Facebook.